davidtw0320/Camera-Position-System/README.md

 ```

 + **runModelOnFrame**
-  + Input the testing data into the trained model handled by Tensorflow Lite Interpreter.
+  + Input the testing data into Convolutional Neural Network (CNN) model with Tensorflow Lite Interpreter.
-  + Receive the testing result from Tensorflow Lite Interpreter and CPS will indicate where the user is on the map.
+  + Receive the predicting result from Tensorflow Lite Interpreter and CPS will indicate where the user is on the map.

 ```objc
 - (void)runModelOnFrame:(CVPixelBufferRef)pixelBuffer {